 Samson Occom's papers and materials were repatriated to the Mohegan Tribe on April 27, 2022.

 The Occom Circle is supported by funding from the National Endowment for the Humanities, the Neukom Institute at Dartmouth, and the Dartmouth Center for the Advancement of Learning.

 Dartmouth College Library assigns a Creative Commons BY-NC license to the digital work and associated website.
-Through a series of partnerships and initiatives, the Dartmouth Library is working toward the responsible stewardship of Indigenous materials like Samson Occom's papers, in keeping with the Protocols for Native American Archival Materials.
-As part of this approach to stewardship, the original Occom papers and other Occom related materials are in the process of being repatriated by Dartmouth College to the Mohegan Tribe in 2022.
+Through a series of partnerships and initiatives, including the Mellon-funded Advancing Pathways for Long-term Collaboration project, the Dartmouth Library is working toward the responsible stewardship of Indigenous materials like Samson Occom's papers, in keeping with the Protocols for Native American Archival Materials.